robbfountain/ledmatrix/README.md

 sudo reboot
 ```

+## Caching System

+The LEDMatrix system includes a robust caching mechanism to optimize API calls and reduce network traffic:

+### Cache Location
+- Default cache directory: `/tmp/ledmatrix_cache`
+- Cache files are stored with proper permissions (755 for directories, 644 for files)
+- When running as root/sudo, cache ownership is automatically adjusted to the real user

+### Cached Data Types
+- Weather data (current conditions and forecasts)
+- Stock prices and market data
+- Stock news headlines
+- NHL game information

+### Cache Behavior
+- Data is cached based on update intervals defined in `config.json`
+- Cache is automatically invalidated when:
+  - Update interval has elapsed
+  - Market is closed (for stock data)
+  - Data has changed significantly
+- Failed API calls fall back to cached data when available
+- Cache files use atomic operations to prevent corruption

+### Cache Management
+- Cache files are automatically created and managed
+- No manual intervention required
+- Cache directory is created with proper permissions on first run
+- Temporary files are used for safe updates
+- JSON serialization handles all data types including timestamps

 ### Running without Sudo (Optional)

 To run the display script without `sudo`, the user executing the script needs access to GPIO pins.
 Add the user to the `gpio` group: